metio/terraform-provider-k8s/docs/data-sources/secrets_hashicorp_com_hcp_vault_secrets_app_v1beta1_manifest.md

 Optional:

 - `renewal_percent` (Number) RenewalPercent is the percent out of 100 of a dynamic secret's TTL when new secrets are generated.
-Defaults to 67 percent minus jitter.
+Defaults to 67 percent plus up to 10% jitter.